$B_c^{\pm}$-$^{12}$C states and detailed study of momentum space method for $\Upsilon$- and $\eta_b$-nucleus bound states: Initial study of the - He and - C bound states with and without the Coulomb potentials

 \section{\bf\bm Initial study of the $B_c^{\pm}$-$^{4}$He and $B_c^{\pm}$-$^{12}$C bound states with and without the Coulomb potentials}

-After establishing and confirming the momentum-space methods by three different ways, as well as to obtain the wave functions in the coordinate space, we now proceed to an initial study of the $B_c^{\pm}$-$^{4}$He and $B_c^{\pm}$-$^{12}$C bound states.
+We now proceed to an initial study of the $B_c^{\pm}$-$^{4}$He (without the Coulomb potentials) and $B_c^{\pm}$-$^{12}$C bound states (with and without the Coulomb potentials).
 The mass shift of $B_c$ meson in symmetric nuclear matter was calculated in Ref.~\cite{Zeminiani:2023gqc}, and we obtain the $B_c$-nucleus strong potential using a local density approximation.
 For a realistic calculation, the Coulomb potentials should enter for $B_c^\pm$-nucleus potentials, but they are absent in the $\Upsilon$ and $\eta_b$ cases.
 First, we include only the strong interaction part of the $B_c^{\pm}$-$^{4}$He and $B_c^{\pm}$-$^{12}$C potentials, without the Coulomb potentials.
 Second, including the Coulomb potentials, we study the $B_c^{\pm}$-$^{12}$C bound states, and focus on the role of the Coulomb potentials.
 This is because the $^{12}$C nucleus is constructed self-consistently by the QMC model (relativistic, quark-based nuclear shell model), but this is not done for the $^{4}$He nucleus.

 The strong interaction potentials for $B_c$ are presented in Fig.~\ref{bcnuc}.
 These are calculated in the same manner as those for the $\Upsilon$ and $\eta_b$ cases.
-The parametrization of the fitted Woods-Saxon form of these potentials is given in Table.~\ref{tblwsbc}.
-We solve the K.G. equation with the three methods mentioned previously and obtain the bound-state energies, which we present in Table~\ref{tblbc}.
-The corresponding wave functions are shown in Figs.~\ref{psirbche} to \ref{psirbwsbcc}.
+We solve the K.G. equation and obtain the bound-state energies for the central value of the cutoff parameter $\Lambda = 4000$ MeV, which we present in Table~\ref{tblbccent}.
+The corresponding wave functions are shown in Fig.~\ref{psirbcstr}.

 We now study the more realistic case for the $B_c^{\pm}$-$^{12}$C, where we include the Coulomb interaction.
-Including the Coulomb potential $V_c$ in Eq.~(\ref{kgeqvn}), it becomes
+Including the Coulomb potential $V_c$ in Eq.~(\ref{kgeq}), it becomes

 and the Hamiltonian for the numerical calculation in Eq.~(\ref{hamdisc}) now becomes